 After an intimate night with Diane/Linda at a nondescript hotel in Twin Peaks Part 18 on Showtime, Richard/Cooper drives to Odessa, Texas in search of a waitress.
 He spots a coffee shop with an interesting name – Eat at Judy’s – and stops to investigate.
 In reality, this scene was shot at a restaurant in southern California.
 I originally found the location on September 4, 2017.
-On May 25, 2019, I finally got to visit this now iconic film location from Season 3.
+On May 25, 2019, I finally visited this now iconic film location from Season 3.

 Eat at Judy’s is actually Eat at Rudy’s located at 558 E Anaheim Street in Wilmington, California.
 Rudy originally worked as a cook at Joe’s coffee shop in Redondo Beach until he decided to fulfill a dream of owning his own business.
 He opened the first Rudy’s in Torrance and later this second location in early 2007.